THE BEST GRAVEL WHEELS 2023

-Summary: After riding and comparing gravel wheels at three price levels, I selected the ENVE SES 3.4 AR Disc (available here and here from stores I recommend) as the Best Performer and the Zipp 303 Firecrest Carbon Tubeless Disc Brake (here, here) the Best Value.
+Summary: After riding and comparing gravel wheels at three price levels, I selected the Corima G30.5 (available here from a store I recommend) the Best Performer among carbon gravel bike wheels.

 Gravel wheels are a relatively new breed of wheelsets for riding dirt and gravel roads and trails.
 Even with the same gravel tires, a good set of gravel bike wheels will give you better speed, control, handling, confidence, comfort, and enjoyment than road bike wheels on all of those unpaved surfaces we now call “gravel”.

 Of course, all gravel wheelsets are not created equally.
 The best ones have wide, carbon rims, are light and engage quickly, and cost a lot but can double as climbing or all-around wheels on our road bikes.
 By contrast, those that come with new gravel bikes are usually heavy, aren’t very responsive, climb poorly, and will generally hold us back from getting all the performance and pleasure we want when we ride gravel.

 And then there are many gravel bike wheelset choices in between that may fit how we ride dirt and gravel roads or cost closer to what we want to spend.

 For this review, I tested gravel bike wheels at three different performance and price levels to come up with recommendations that serve different rider profiles and budgets.